Mago223/LvlUp/server/README.md

-# PostgreSQL Database Setup
+# PostgreSQL Database Setip

-This README provides instructions on how to set up and run SQL queries to create tables in PostgreSQL using Visual Studio Code.
+This README provides instructions on how to set up and run SQL queries to create tables and insert a user in PostgreSQL using Visual Studio Code.

 ## Prerequisites